-The IGCD NMDS Working Group agreed that an additional code would be attached to the establishment number to identify the service delivery outlet where that differs from the establishment (see Service delivery outlet p.
+The IGCD AODTS-NMDS Working Group agreed that an additional code would be attached to the establishment number to identify the service delivery outlet where that differs from the establishment (see Service delivery outlet p.
 122. Note that Geographical location of service delivery outlet is to be collected at the Treatment episode level.

-4.2 Client-level data elements
+4.2 Episode (client-level) data elements